2026 College Football Playoff semifinal odds, line: Indiana vs. Oregon picks from expert on 6-1 run

 Why Oregon can cover

 It's tough to beat a great team twice, and that's what Indiana will be attempting to do.
 This is the sixth rematch of a regular season game in College Football Playoff history, and four of the previous five have been won by the team that lost in the regular season.
 If Indiana was the most dominant team in the quarterfinals, the Ducks weren't too far behind.
 Oregon stifled Texas Tech's offense, forcing four turnovers and giving up just 215 total yards of offense.
 Offensively, the Ducks can boast many of the same qualities that Indiana can, including a likely first-round pick at quarterback in Dante Moore.
-Running backs Noah Whittingham and Jordon Davison have combined for just under 1,500 yards and 21 touchdowns.
 Tight end Kenyon Sadiq, another possible first-round pick, leads the Ducks with 46 receptions and eight touchdown catches.
 See which team to back at SportsLine.

 How to make Indiana vs. Oregon picks